-Students enhance critical reading, writing, and thinking skills as seniors, analyzing complex works of major world authors, their styles, and their contributions to the literary field and society as a whole.
-Units include 1) Themes in Literature and Life, 2) The English Literary Tradition, and 3) Social Issues in Literature and Life.
-Students compose explanatory and argumentative responses to diverse media and formats reflective of time periods, genres, and purposes.
-Students complete the Senior Writing Project, a personal reflection of growth as writers from grades 6-12.
+Students enhance their critical reading, writing, and thinking skills, analyzing complex works of major world authors, their styles, and their contributions to the literary field and to society as a whole.
+Students compose explanatory and argumentative responses to diverse media and formats reflective of a variety of eras, genres, and purposes.
+Units of study for the course include the following: European Origins: Tensions Between Humans and the Divine; Renaissance and Beyond: Hubris, Emotions, and Reasoning; Clash of Ideologies; and Modern Voices: Self-Actualization.
+Students complete the Senior Writing Project, a personal reflection of growth as writers from Grades 6-12.

-131M♥★ English 12 - Honors
+Common Core English 12 - Honors 1 credit

-Although somewhat less rigorous than 12 G/T, English 12 Honors requires students to have a commitment to academic pursuits, while demonstrating self-motivation and independency when addressing the demands of this accelerated course.
-Students study the works of major world authors, their styles, and their contributions to the literary field and society as a whole.
-Units include 1) Themes in Literature and Life, 2) The English Literary Tradition, and 3) Social Issues in Literature and Life.
-Students compose explanatory and argumentative responses to diverse media and formats reflective of time periods, genres, and purposes.
-Students read, synthesize, analyze, and respond in written and spoken modes to diverse media and formats use as novels, essays, plays, poetry, short stories, art, music, and multimedia.
-Students complete the Senior Writing Project, a personal reflection of growth as writers from grades 6-12.
+English 12 Honors requires students to have a commitment to academic pursuit, while demonstrating self-motivation and independence when addressing the demands of this accelerated course.
+Students study the works of major world authors, their styles, and their contributions to the literary field and to society as a whole.
+Students compose explanatory and argumentative responses to diverse media and formats reflective of a variety of eras, genres, and purposes.
+Students read, synthesize, analyze, and respond in written and spoken modes to diverse media and formats such as novels, essays, plays, poetry, short stories, art, music, and multimedia.
+Units of study for the course include the following: European Origins: Tensions Between Humans and the Divine; Renaissance and Beyond: Hubris, Emotions, and Reasoning; Clash of Ideologies; and Modern Voices: Self-Actualization.
+Students complete the Senior Writing Project, a personal reflection of growth as writers from Grades 6-12.
 This is a Certificate of Merit course.

-English 12 - AP [AP English Literature and Composition] 1 credit
+132M♥★■ English 12 - AP [AP English Literature and Composition] 1 credit